JeffKnowlesJr/obsidian-link-plugin/src/settings/README.md

 # Settings Module

-This directory contains the modularized settings system for the Obsidian Link Plugin.
+This directory contains the modularized settings system for the DateFolders for DailyNotes plugin.

 ## Structure